EmNudge/Styled-Logs/README.md

 The format is only similar to make creating these stylized logs more intuitive.

 Things like event listeners, pseudo-elements (ironic, I know), IDs, css variables, etc will not work.

+As such, nesting is not yet supported.
+Not from the stylesheet nor the DOM.